chevalmuscle/squiggle/README.md

 # Drawing Game

-Goal: A game where you and your friends submit words and then have to guess them by drawing them.
-With the help of p5.js, socket.io, nodejs.
+Goal: A game where you and your friends submit words and then have to guess them by drawing them one by one.

+Built with the help of p5.js, socket.io, nodejs.

+## Features

+- Create a game room to play
+- Ability to select base words when creating the game room
+- One color (black) and no erasing
+- Once you guessed the word that someone else was drawing, you
+  - can add new words to the bank
+  - draw on top of the current drawing
+- Chaos
+- Unexpected and unplanned new "features"

 ## Requirements